intuition-dev/intuDocs/managers/10_pillars.md

 I set out to look for the next step forward in software productivity.
 I have documented the core pillars that will lead software development for the next 10-15 years.
-For this article's purposes, I will look at it from a manager's point of view.
+For this article's purposes, we will look at it from a manager's point of view.
 For example, let's say a company has been able to get by without a CTO, but now, they need one to take their productivity to the next level.
 You, the reader, is hired to be the new CTO.
 How do you lead a team of intelligent VPs, Directors, and managers of software development to the next level?

-I discovered low-code when I went looking for the next wave of software development effectiveness.
+I discovered low-code when we went looking for the next wave of software development effectiveness.
 We have gone through many waves, such as mainframes, and data centers.
 Now, we use cloud computing.
 When we had data centers, budgets